 - Durability – You’ll like the metal buckle’s durability, but also the durability of the belt strap – which has streamlined double stitching.
 You won’t find any loose threads on the edges on the surface or edges of your belt.
 Meanwhile, the buckle is resistant to rust, corrosion, and tarnishing, and is scratch-resistant.
 It retains its original look for many years.

-- Style – Dante’s belts have a contemporary style and look that never seems outdated.
+- Style – Lavemi’s belts have a contemporary style and look that never seems outdated.
 Their buckles have a sophisticated look that works well with many styles of clothing.

 The men’s leather ratchet belt consists of leather and polyurethane that repels moisture, enables the belt to breathe easily, as well as age gracefully.